-The Charter, Sposato, and The Match Foundation, Inc. (collectively, "Match Education") makes all employment decisions, including recruiting, hiring, training, terminations, compensation, benefits, and performance assessment in a manner consistent with its policy of equal employment opportunity and in accordance with federal, state and local laws.
+The Charter, Sposato, and the Foundation (collectively, "Match Education") make all employment decisions, including recruiting, hiring, training, terminations, compensation, benefits, and performance assessment in a manner consistent with their policies of equal employment opportunity and in accordance with federal, state and local laws.
 Any alleged violations will be promptly reviewed and, following an investigation, will be resolved promptly and appropriately.

 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at Match Education are based on merit, qualifications, and abilities.
 Match Education embraces and values a diverse workforce and seeks to have the best available person in every position.
-Match Education does not discriminate on the basis of race, color, religious creed, sex, gender identity, marital status, age, national origin, disability, military/veteran status, ancestry, sexual orientation, genetics or any other consideration made unlawful by any federal, state or local law or regulation.
+Match Education does not discriminate on the basis of race, color, religious creed, sex, gender identity, marital status, age, national origin, disability, military/veteran status, ancestry, sexual orientation, genetics, pregnancy or a condition related to pregnancy, including, but not limited to, lactation, or the need to express breast milk for a nursing child, or any other consideration made unlawful by any federal, state or local law or regulation.